• Recipes

 Equipment

-• Baking tray with sheet of greaseproof paper to line
+• Baking tray lined with baking paper

 Ingredients

-• 2 tablespoon tamari soy sauce or soya sauce
+• 2 tablespoons soy sauce

-• 2 teaspoon garlic powder
+• 2 teaspoons garlic powder

-• 1 teaspoon onion powder
+• 1 teaspoons onion powder

-• 2 teaspoon paprika
+• 2 teaspoons paprika powder

-Tempeh mix
+Tempeh hash:

-• 200 grams tempeh Cubed into smaller pieces than the potato cubes.
+• 200 grams tempeh (cubed into smaller pieces than the potato cubes)

-• 1 medium onion rough chopped
+• 1 medium onion (chopped)

 • 3 tablespoons nutritional yeast flakes